LiuShuoJiang/betadb/README.md

 ## Disclaimer

-This project is not intended for industrial application, and is for academic and research use only.
+This project is not intended for industrial application, and is for academic or research use only.